As cold and flu season approaches, boosting the immune system seems to be on everyone’s mind. So, I’ve been doing some research.

 Fall is the perfect time of year to give your spleen some love, what with comfort foods on the menu and fresh, local garlic in great supply.

-Eating lots of protein and very little dairy is beneficial for the spleen.
-Small amounts of food, more often is easier for the spleen to process.
+Eating lots of protein and very little dairy is also beneficial for the spleen.
+Eating small amounts of food more often is easier for the spleen to process.

 Western societies are known for being “Spleen deficient cultures.”

 If you’re wondering about the health of your own spleen, then you’re also worried about your immune system.

 Here are some signs that it may be in need of support:

 - Easily bruised